 CSS helper classes

-To use the CSS helper classes, make sure that your application skin inherits from the
+If you want to use predefined CSS helper classes, ensure that your application skin

 - Adjusting layout styling by using CSS helper classes